davea42/libdwarf-code/codingstyle.md

 The tab character must never appear.

 ### Braces
-Most of the code in cairo uses bracing in the style of K&R:
+Most of the code in libdwarf uses bracing in the style of K&R:

     if (condition) {
         do_this();